dalenguyen/firebase-wordpress-docs/docs/save-data-realtime-firestore.rst

-How to Save Data from WordPress to Firebase (Realtime + Firestore)
+Save Data from WordPress to Firebase (Realtime + Firestore)
 =============

 In this guide, I will show you how to add new data to Realtime database Firestore.
 In this example, I use `Contact Form 7 <https://wordpress.org/plugins/contact-form-7/>`_, but you feel free to design your own form or use other plugin.